W-David-Porter/course-in-consciousness/chapter-14-religion-belief-non-duality/readme.md

 </div>

-The ‘other Counsellor’, or Holy Spirit, is spiritual intuition (see [Figure 1, Section 10.1](/chapter-10-teaching-non-duality/#_10-1-the-metaphysics-of-non-duality#figure1)), which few know (it cannot be seen with the body’s eyes), but it can be known by all who want to know.
+The ‘other **Counsellor**’, or **Holy Spirit**, is spiritual intuition (see [Figure 1, Section 10.1](/chapter-10-teaching-non-duality/#_10-1-the-metaphysics-of-non-duality#figure1)), which few know (it cannot be seen with the body’s eyes), but it can be known by all who want to know.
 (Spiritual intuition, not blind belief, is the true meaning of faith.)

 <div class=indented>